cavamagie/cmdbuild-3.1.1/README.md

-# cmdbuild-3.1.1need to talk
-need to talk with a pg db
+# cmdbuild-3.1.1 need to talk talk with a pg db 9.4-10

 * ENV POSTGRES_USER postgres